-Technically, when getting down to the nitty-gritty micro measurements, but this means higher resolution sensors will have a shallower depth of field because you will be able to see the exact point of focus falloff with more detail.
+This technically means higher resolution sensors will have a shallower depth of field because you will be able to see the exact point of focus falloff with more detail.
 Higher resolution sensors don’t change the depth of field, but at the pixel level, they just let you see which pixels are in focus vs out of focus.

 Some Practical Application

 When you look at the circle of confusion of a full-frame sensor which is 0.03, you see it produces a depth of field of 24.42″.
 The APS-C CoC of 0.02 produces a depth of field of 16.19″.

 The APS-C image with the same lens has a shallower depth of field, weird right?

 A 50mm APS-C lens will have a cropped field of view of 75mm.
 If you compare a full-frame 24-megapixel sensor to a 24-megapixel APS-C camera shooting the same image at the same distance.
 You’ll be looking at that 1.5x cropped depth of field of the APS-C image with a greater pixel density.
 This results in shallower perceived depth of field, but technically that depth of field will be shallower only because of the added pixel density of the smaller sensor.

 We know this because higher resolutions cameras technically produce a shallower depth of field because you get a more detailed view of the circle of confusion.
 However, if you were to stand back and look at the images in Lightroom without cropping in, the perceived depth would be the same.